Goyet Caves: Neanderthal habitation

 Neanderthal remains from the Troisième caverne of Goyet (Belgium).
 The remains have scrape marks, indicating that they were butchered, with cannibalism being the "most parsimonious explanation".

 Neanderthal habitation of the caves dates back to the Middle Paleolithic.
 Occasional Neanderthal occupation begins 120,000 years ago and ends after 40,000 years ago.

 Between 45,500 and 40,500 years ago Neanderthals lived in the Troisième Caverne, where 99 bones were discovered, that belong to at least five individuals.
 This represents the largest collection of Neanderthal fossils in Northern Europe.
 The condition of the fossils strongly suggests cannibalism.
 The bodies are skinned and filleted, the bones show cut marks and were cracked to extract the marrow.
 Reindeer remains from the site have the same types of butcher marks.
+Researchers consider the cannibalism at Goyet an element of inter-group conflict rather than motivated by starvation, since weaker members – mostly women and children – of competing groups were targeted and eaten even though other food sources such as reindeer were available.

 In 2018, researchers succeeded in extracting nuclear DNA from Goyet Q56-1, a right femur from a Neanderthal directly dated to around 43,000-42,080 BP.
 DNA analysis reveals that Goyet Q56-1 was female.
 Compared to other Neanderthals for which nuclear DNA has been extracted, Goyet Q56-1 is genetically closest to Spy94a from Spy Cave and groups closest with other Late European Neanderthals.